AlmogJakov/Israel-Flights/README.md

 - Navigate to Dashboard->models->consumeKafkaML.js and set-up your connection details (used 'ml' topic to receive the prediction info from DataEntry server)

 <b>Redis:</b>
 - navigate to Dashboard->models->connectRedis.js and set-up your connection details (In this project we used Redis locally using Docker.
-Later, we uploaded the server [Dashboard] to Heroku using Cloud Redis)
+Later, we uploaded the server [Dashboard] to Heroku using Cloud Redis connection details)

-(To run Redis Locally using Docker follow this tutorial: https://geshan.com.np/blog/2022/01/redis-docker and the run the command: "<b>docker-compose -f docker-compose-redis.yml up</b>" to active Redis)
+(To run Redis Locally using Docker follow this tutorial: https://geshan.com.np/blog/2022/01/redis-docker and then run the command: "<b>docker-compose -f docker-compose-redis.yml up</b>" to active Redis)

 <h3>DataLake (C)</h3>